Assam Board SEBA HSLC 10th result 2018: When and where to check

-SEBA HSLC 10th result: The Board of Secondary Education, Assam will declare the results of HSLC class 10 examination tomorrow, May 25.
-The results will be available at the official website, sebaonline.org from 9 am.
+SEBA HSLC 10th result: The Board of Secondary Education, Assam has declared the result of HSLC class 10 examination today, on May 25.
+The result is now available at the official website, sebaonline.org.
 The students can collect their mark sheets from the respective schools from 11 am.
 Over 3 lakh candidates had appeared for the examination that was conducted from February 16 to March 8, 2018.
 This year, around 3,56,707 students had registered for the examination.

-The Assam board will declare the results of class 12 examination on May 31.
-The AHSEC secretary Kamal Gogoi confirmed that the results of class 12 examination will be declared on May 31 at 11 am.
-The students will get their results through the official websites and app likely from 11 am, the official mentioned, adding, that the mark sheets will be available from the respective schools on the same day.
+The Assam board will declare the result of class 12 examination on May 31.
+The AHSEC secretary Kamal Gogoi confirmed that the result of class 12 examination will be declared on May 31 at 11 am.
+The students will get their result through the official websites and app likely from 11 am, the official mentioned, adding, that the mark sheets will be available from the respective schools on the same day.

 READ | AHSEC HS result 2018: Assam Board to declare 12th result on May 31

-Assam SEBA HSLC results 2018: When and where
+Assam SEBA HSLC result 2018: When and where

-The students can know their results from 9 am.
-The results will be available at the websites, results.sebaonline.org, resultsassam.nic.in, examresults.net, exametc.com, indiaresults.com, assamonline.in, results.siksha, knowyourresult.com, assamresult.in
+The students can check their result at the websites, results.sebaonline.org, resultsassam.nic.in, examresults.net, exametc.com, indiaresults.com, assamonline.in, results.siksha, knowyourresult.com, assamresult.in

-Assam SEBA HSLC results 2018 via sms
+Assam SEBA HSLC result 2018 via sms

 For BSNL users SMS to 57766 with the format SEBA18 give space type roll number